hyperrhiz/manifest-data/readme.md

 ## Linux Installation ##
 Clone/download repository.

-Run setup.sh.
+Run linux_setup.sh.

-In a terminal, install dependencies by running: sudo apt-get -y install tcpflow
+This will install tcpflow and other dependencies.

 --------------------------------------------------------------------------------------------------------------